When to Call a Pro for Roof Leaks Before Winter Hits

 These proactive steps strengthen your home’s defense against snow, ice, and winter storms — saving you from repeated issues year after year.

-From the moment you call us to the final inspection, Titus Restoration believes in open, honest communication.
+From the moment you call us to the final inspection, Titus Contracting believes in open, honest communication.

 At Titus, we treat every home as if it were our own — with integrity, craftsmanship, and respect for your time and budget.